 SOLUTION: Check the voltage of the battery and charge it if it is weak.
 Replace a dead battery or one that won’t hold a charge.

-14. Bad Ignition Switch Switch on a Predator Generator (Electric Start)
+14. Bad Ignition Switch Switch (Electric Start)

 The switch can go bad on a generator with an electric start preventing it from starting.